GabeScott/standard-works-vault/General Conference/1972 April - What Will the Church Do for You, a Man.md

 Order was brought out of chaos.
 Peace was restored in the home.
 A new sense of security came into his life.
 His wife developed for him a respect she had never previously shown.
 Over a period of two or three years his creditors all received what was due them.
 And the man and his wife learned principles that qualified them to manage a home as it should be managed.

-Said Paul to the Romans: “We then that are strong ought to bear the infirmities of the weak,” and then he added, “and not to please ourselves.”
-(Rom.
-15:1.)
+Said Paul to the Romans: “We then that are strong ought to bear the infirmities of the weak,” and then he added, “and not to please ourselves.” ([[Romans 15.1|Rom.
+15:1]].)
 This is the spirit of this great brotherhood of men—to bear the infirmities of one another, not necessarily to please themselves, but in fulfillment of a divine obligation.

-Second, active membership in the Church will motivate a man to clean up his life, if that is necessary.
+*Second, active membership in the Church will motivate a man to clean up his life, if that is necessary.*

 There are in the aggregate experiences of this church thousands upon thousands of cases of men who, under the uplifting impulses of the gospel of Jesus Christ and under the inspiration of association with good men, have received the strength to lay aside habits that held them in bondage for many years.